Balance the budget to lower the federal debt

 Unfortunately, individuals are projected by the Congressional Budget Office (CBO) to contribute a higher percentage of tax revenue in coming years while corporations' share will decline.
 Debt accumulates so quickly that documentaries on the topic become outdated the minute they are released.

 Of course you could donate to reduce the debt or volunteer to pay someone else's taxes, but those would be drops in the ocean.
 It's equally unrealistic to think we can or even should pay off all of the entire federal debt within a few years.
-Most would agree, however, it should remain under 100% of GDP and that is certainly a surmountable goal.
+Most would agree, however, it should remain under 100% of GDP and that is certainly a surmountable goal to constrain inflation.

 The question is how?